brccabral/Cpp_Python_MNIST/README.md

 ## Windows

 On Windows I could only build the project in Visual Studio cmake generator, couldn't make it work with MinGW/Unix Makefiles.
 OpenCV also needs to be built with Visual Studio cmake generator.
+Also, if needed, compile OpenCV as both `Debug` and `Release`, and download both Libtorch `Debug` and `Release`.
+Setup `%PATH%` accordingly.